-A number of other endogenous NO-mediated mechanisms thought to confer protection have been published.
-For example, NO has been shown to inhibit caspase proteases via S-nitrosylation, thereby inhibiting apoptosis.(15) This appears to be somewhat concentration dependent.
-Low physiological concentrations of NO may inhibit apoptosis.
+A number of other endogenous NO·-mediated mechanisms thought to confer protection have been published.
+For example, NO· has been shown to inhibit caspase proteases via S-nitrosylation, thereby inhibiting apoptosis.(15) This appears to be somewhat concentration dependent.
+Low physiological concentrations of NO· may inhibit apoptosis.
 In contrast, higher concentrations may lead to the formation of toxic reactive nitrogen species such as ONOO- or reactive oxygen species which lead to cell necrosis and apoptosis.
-(16) Other published mechanisms of NO-mediated protection include inhibition of nuclear factor kappa B (17), reversible inhibition of mitochondrial complex I, and decreased mitochondrial calcium accumulation.
-(18) As to be expected, controversy exists concerning “if” and “how” NO exerts cellular protection.
-For instance, in a study by Jaeschke et al, (19), administration of a NO synthase inhibitor did not attenuate or accentuate liver injury during the initial reperfusion period.
-Inhibition of NO was observed not to influence neutrophil migration to the injured sites.
-While this contradicts a number of other studies, based on their findings, the authors concluded that NO availability was unlikely to be involved in the post-ischemic oxidant stress and reperfusion injury.(20) Nevertheless, the preponderance of published literature has demonstrated beneficial effects of NO during liver IRI.
-These conflicting results might be explained by the fact that the mechanism of NO-mediated protection varies depending on cell type, cellular compartment concentrations, laboratory methods applied, timing of administration and duration of NO exposure.
+(16) Other published mechanisms of NO·-mediated protection include inhibition of nuclear factor kappa B (NF-κΒ) (17), reversible inhibition of mitochondrial complex I, and decreased mitochondrial calcium accumulation.
+(18) As to be expected, controversy exists concerning “if” and “how” NO· exerts cellular protection.
+For instance, in a study by Jaeschke et al, (19), administration of a NO· synthase inhibitor did not attenuate or accentuate liver injury during the initial reperfusion period.
+Inhibition of NO· was observed not to influence neutrophil migration to the injured sites.
+While this contradicts a number of other studies, based on their findings, the authors concluded that NO· bioavailability was unlikely to be involved in the post-ischemic oxidant stress and reperfusion injury.(20) Nevertheless, the preponderance of published literature has demonstrated beneficial effects of NO· during liver IRI.
+These conflicting results might be explained by the fact that the mechanism of NO·-mediated protection varies depending on cell type, cellular compartment concentrations, laboratory methods applied, timing of administration, and duration of NO· exposure.

-THE IMPACT OF EXOGENOUS NO DELIVERY IN ATTENUATING LIVER ISCHEMIA-REPERFUSION INJURY
+THE IMPACT OF EXOGENOUS NO· DELIVERY IN ATTENUATING LIVER ISCHEMIA-REPERFUSION INJURY

-Administration of inhaled NO has demonstrated efficacy both in animal and human studies.
-(21-25) These pulmonary effects(26)(27) (28) NO has been demonstrated to exert(29-32) NO(23, 32-34)NONONONO(35)(35-37) NO(36, 38)NONO(35, 39-41)
+Administration of inhaled NO· has demonstrated efficacy both in animal and human studies.
+(21-25) NO· inhalation decreases pulmonary and systemic vascular resistance with resultant improvements in tissue oxygenation ￼(26) increases in renal blood flow, and glomerular filtration rate. ￼(27) (28) Moreover, inhaled NO· has been demonstrated to exert extra-pulmonary or peripheral effects to the microvasculature as measured by enhanced perfusion and anti-inflammatory properties during post-reperfusion period.￼(29-32) Due to this seminal work, administration of inhaled NO· has undergone more extensive assessment as an anti-inflammatory therapy in humans subjected to predictable ischemia-reperfusion. ￼(23, 32-34)How inhaled NO· mediates extra-pulmonary effects remains unclear with the general hypothesis being that NO· forms a relatively stable, NO·-containing intermediate in the circulation, which then mediates systemic effects either directly or after being recycled to NO·. ￼(35)Evidence in a feline model of IRI suggested the intermediate may be plasma S-nitrosothiols (e.g. S-nitrosoalbumin), whereas studies in humans and mice indicate nitrite as a possible mediator ￼(35-37) A key role for nitrite is also indicated by its direct administration protecting against hepatic IRI in murine models and the description of biological mechanisms for nitrite reduction to NO· under ischemic conditions.￼(36, 38) NO·-containing candidates in the circulation that are relatively labile under biological conditions and may also be formed upon the inhalation of NO· (via nitrosylation or S-nitrosation reactions).
+These include S-nitrosothiols in the RBC, ferrous-nitrosylhemoglobin (HbNO) and C- or N-nitrosamines (referred to as XNO) ￼(35, 39-41)